iU3A News

 u3a

-In 2022 the national u3a started a programme of events to celebrate its 40th birthday.
+In 2022 the national u3a had a programme of events to celebrate its 40th birthday.
 One aspect was to plant trees and help the climate. iU3A has played its part by procuring a copse in this new wood in the Brecon Beacons (see our Certificate here).
 You can see more information regarding 'our' copse here.

-Also for the 40th anniversary our Picnic in the Park event went very well with over 80 members attending on a cool June day.
+In 2022 our 'u3a Week' contribution was a 'Picnic in the Park' held in Highbury Fields with the Islington mayor attending.
+The event went very well with over 80 members attending on a cool June day.
 We needn't have worried about not having enough food, members brought great quantities and variety to share.
 To mark the national u3a '40th Anniversary' we had a cake to cut and the new borough mayor was there to cut it.
 We also then featured in the Islington Tribune.

 Members Food contributionsTribune Article

-Islington U3A supported the London Region initiative of 'Walking Around London' — over 230 miles of Capital Ring and the LOOP — our Shorter Walks and Longer Walks groups took part.
+Islington u3a supported the London Region initiative of 'Walking Around London' — over 230 miles of Capital Ring and the LOOP — our Shorter Walks and Longer Walks groups took part.

-Dayevent to celebrate the u3a movement and attract new members.
+In 2021 iU3A participated in this nationwide event to celebrate the u3a movement and attract new members.
 We kicked off our activities with an attractive stall in Chapel Market flying the banners of u3a.
 It was supported by many members giving out literature to the passing public.
 15 signed up on the spot and many others took away our literature.
 On the actual day of 02 June we had a public demo from our Petanque group in Caledonian Park and a day-long online programme of events.
 The programme, again open to the public, showcased some of our Groups (Current Affairs, Classic Films, Bird Watching) and our Courses (past and future).
 We rounded off the day with an external entertainer (telling us the tale of a gory murder in Victorian London) and then another of Mary White's popular quizzes.

 Last Monthly Meeting